-• Only beverages in sealed containers are allowed in the EID assigned studios/classrooms; in rooms with computers, beverages must be kept on the floor, away from the computer equipment and outlets.
+- Only beverages in sealed containers are allowed in the EID assigned studios/classrooms; in rooms with computers, beverages must be kept on the floor, away from the computer equipment and outlets.
 Hydration is very important during class.
-You may step out of the classroom if you need to drink water from your container.

-• NO Meals (snacks, fruits, any food) allowed in the studio/classroom.
-Meals should be taken in the EID Student Resource Center.

-• Wipe your work area before & after yourselves in CAD studios, classrooms, the materials library, the kitchen area, the resource center, and the print room.

-• Any damage to workstations or equipment will be charged to the student; if the person cannot be readily determined, the class(es) using the studio/classroom will bear the expense of the repairs collectively.
+You may step out of the classroom if you need to drink water from your container. - NO Meals (snacks, fruits, any food) allowed in the studio/classroom. - Clean up your work area before & after yourselves in digital studios, classrooms, the materials library, the kitchen area, the resource center, and the print room. - Any damage to workstations or equipment will be charged to the student; if the person cannot be readily determined, the class(es) using the studio/classroom will bear the expense of the repairs collectively.